Nkbtemmy/online-marketplace-be/README.md

 ## Development

+- Create `.env` file and copy in `.env.example` values
-Update your local database connection in `application.yml` or create your own `application-local.yml` file to override settings for development.
+- Update your local database connection in `application.yml` or create your own `application-local.yml` file to override settings for development.

 ## Features